markstory/rust-statsd/README.md

 ### Pipeline

-Multiple metrics can be sent to StatsD once using pipline:
+Multiple metrics can be sent to StatsD once using pipeline:

 ```rust
 pipe = client.pipeline():